-#GP(selector) If the source selector points to a segment that is not a TSS or to one for a task that is already busy.
+#GP(selector) If the source selector points to a segment that is not a TSS or to

 If the selector points to LDT or is beyond the GDT limit.

 #NP(selector) If the TSS is marked not present.

 #UD The LTR instruction is not recognized in real-address mode.